synfonaut/hummingbird/README.md

 `ontransaction` is called for every transaction with [TXO](https://github.com/interplanaria/txo) transaction object.

-`ontransactions` can be overridden, which allows custom block processing—useful for processing block transactions in a custom order.
+`ontransactions` can be overridden, which allows custom block processing—useful for processing block transactions in a custom order or performing validation logic.

 Hummingbird uses a similar `tape.txt` file to keep track of processing, progress can easily be snapshotted, sped up or reversed